Ganthisaikiran/zepto-sql-data-analysis/README.md

 This is a perfect beginner-friendly SQL project to add to a portfolio.

-📁 Dataset Info (Simple Words)
+📁 Dataset Info

-Each row in the dataset is one SKU — basically one product entry on Zepto.
+Each row in the dataset is one SKU basically one product entry on Zepto.

 Here are the columns in easy words: